What food businesses need to know about the supermarket plastics revolution

 Woolworths has released a Sustainability Plan 2025, which includes some exciting commitments for their Own Brand products, including halving the use of virgin plastic packaging by weight against their 2018 baseline, achieving an average of 60% recycled content by the end of 2025 (again, significantly higher than the national target), providing more refillable and reusable packaging options in-store for Own Brand products, displaying the Australasian Recycling Label on 100% of Own Brand product packaging by the end of 2023, and making 100% of Own Brand packaging widely recyclable, reusable or compostable by 2023.

 These sustainability commitments, combined with enormous changes at policy level, will be creating massive demand for recycled content.
 Multisteps has been driving industry-leading change in this area for a long time, setting benchmarks for incorporating very high levels of recycled plastic content and continually investing in R&D so that food businesses can make environmentally-friendly decisions while never having to compromise on quality.
-We’re a favourite choice for businesses seeking food packaging that not only meets Government targets for recycled content within plastic packaging (20%), but far exceeds them (80%+).
+We’re a favourite choice for businesses seeking food packaging that not only meets Government targets for recycled content within plastic packaging (20%), but far exceeds them.
+Our products have the ability to offer packaging with up to 100% recycled content.

 With Multisteps, your food products and produce are in the best of hands; we’re commited to providing excellence in food packaging at reasonable prices, so that your business can grow and thrive while resting assured that if you package your wares with Multisteps, they’ll still be just as fresh and delicious when they arrive!